You are here

 For information about partnering with the Department of Computer Science, or sponsoring student projects, activities, or research in computer science or software engineering, please contact the Department of Computer Science Development Manager at:

 Programming contests and competitions help students develop problem solving, programming, communication, and teamwork skills.
 Each fall, the CS Department participates in the regional ACM International Collegiate Programming Contest (ICPC) in Lincoln, Nebraska.
 Freshmen teams are encouraged to participate.
 Winning teams from regional contests are then sent to the ICPC World Finals, which are held at a different location each year.
-Our Iowa State collegiate programming team has earned a spot to compete at the world finals in 2009, 2012, 2014, 2015 and 2016!
+Our Iowa State collegiate programming team has earned a spot to compete at the ACM ICPC World Finals eight of the last 11 years!
 Your organization can partner with us to help sponsor student travel to competitions, and to sponsor practice competitions at ISU.

 Course Projects/Software Design